#10 How to Run A Quarterly Product Strategy Meeting

 - Engage in lively debate.

 - Use slides, but don’t polish them.
 Slides are a good conversation starter, but you don’t want “death by Powerpoint.”
-The goal is to deliver crisp articulation of your strategy along with test results that inspire debate.
+The goal is to deliver a crisp articulation of your strategy and test results that inspire debate.

 - Limit attendance.
-Once you have more than fifteen people in the room, meetings become less effective.
-The session can include a few key “C” and VP-level leaders, product managers, plus critical consumer insight, data, design, and technology partners.
+Once there are more than fifteen people in the room, meetings become less effective.
+The session can include a few key “C” and VP-level leaders and product managers, plus critical consumer insight, data, design, and technology partners.
 To discourage tight coupling, minimize the number of participants outside the product and tech organization.

 - It’s NOT a decision-making meeting.
 If product leaders have successful A/B test results, encourage them to launch the new experience before the meeting.
 The goal is to enable fast-paced decision-making, not slow it down.